VTAstrobotics/Robot-2017/README.md

 # Robot code for Astrobotics 2017
 This repository is a catkin workspace, containing the packages that comprise the 2017 robot code.

+## Running on BeagleBone
+You will need to perform the following actions once to run the robot code on a BeagleBone.

+1. `cp system/99-gpio.rules /etc/udev/rules.d` to set up permissions for the GPIOs
+2. `groupadd gpio` to create a user group for GPIO access
+3. `usermod -aG gpio astrobotics` to add the user `astrobotics` to the GPIO group
+4. Reboot the system

 ## Building
 Assuming you have ROS already installed on your system, run the following commands: